MozeBaltyk/Rkub/README.md

 With Ansible:
 - Idempotency: can be relaunch multiple time.
-- User agnostic: can be launch any user (with sudo rights).
+- User agnostic: can be launch by any user (with sudo rights).
 - OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)

 Add-on from my part: